Third Time Lucky ~ Late April 2015

 It’s so beautiful when totally surrounded by Nature that even the pesky wetness that’s everywhere fades into insignificance.
 Colourful mushrooms pop up on the mossy limbs and the ambience is calming.
 Here creation lives together, dependent on the other, a confused but somehow orderly Earth, immensely reassuring in man’s crazy world.
 Fabulous Nature carrying on without one thought to our madness.

 In a previous trip we had found and tagged a further two hundred metres of track, but knew from there on we’d have to search for hints of where the historical track ran.
-Nature marches on relentlessly, as it has since this track had last been commercially used in the 70s.
+Nature marches on relentlessly, as it has since this track had last been commercially used in the early 80s.
 Look to your own garden for confirmation.
-Then quadruple that untended growth and add tree fall.
+Quadruple that untended growth then add tree fall.

 At waypoint 348LAS, our last tape, there are two massive Huon Pine stumps overgrown with rich green moss thickly covering what is still hard viable timber.
 Jack pushed into the forest beyond these stumps and eventually found what to his eyes had been a track through mature Manuka, also known as tea tree.
 Their trunks dripping with shedding bark was reasonably clear beneath them.
 Drier now, the wet moss had suddenly ended.
 Without our knowing, those two massive Huon Pine stumps were the last Huons we’d see.
 Making a tunnel running through the Manuka, Jack followed his compass while I tied bits of pink ribbon at strategic points within sight of the last so we’d more easily find our way home.